When reclaiming rainwater, you become your own water provider with all the responsibility that comes with it.

 It is interesting to read a testimonial from Andalusia (Spain) on EAUTARCIE’s benefits in dry regions.

-To visualize the general schematic of a PLUVALOR system, click here
+To visualize the general schematic of a PLUVALOR system, click here.

-click here
+click here.

-The text within this page was first published on www.eautarcie.com : in 2003
+The text within this page was first published on www.eautarcie.com: in 2003

 In terms of water supply, what you see occurring in the geographical areas surrounding the Mediterranean and in the coastal regions of the North Sea is a just foretaste of what we can expect in the future.
 More water is being drawn from the water table than what is being replenished by rainfall in more and more regions of Europe.
 In dry regions, wells of all kinds (including bore wells) are drying up, while on the coasts off the North Sea, salt water is penetrating more deeply inland.

 Elsewhere, widespread pollution is progressively reaching our deepest water reserves.
-Presently (2009), it is not exaggerated to say that rainwater constitutes the only good-quality natural water source that is easily accessible to all.
+Presently (2015), it is not exaggerated to say that rainwater constitutes the only good-quality natural water source that is easily accessible to all.

 So whole-house rainwater harvesting is an option that should be seriously considered.
 It is unfortunate that legislation in many European countries takes a stand that greatly limits prospective uses for such a valuable resource.
-Restricting rainwater use solely for W-C's and garden irrigation is actually impeding the advent of true environmental awareness on sustainable water management, at both public and political levels.
-It is undeniable that the preservation of our water reserves is directly linked to proper management of earth's biomass (see pages on Ecological sanitation).
+Restricting rainwater use solely for flush toilets and garden irrigation is actually impeding the advent of true environmental awareness on sustainable water management, at both public and political levels.

-Rainwater harvesting is usually classified in three options :
+Rainwater harvesting is usually classified in three options:

 Rainwater harvesting is here limited to its reuse for irrigation and watering, cleaning, laundry and the flush toilet.
 This option presupposes doubling up the plumbing networks in the home, one for city water, and one for rainwater.
 Regulating authorities often demand this.

 This option extends rainwater reuse to include dishwashing, bathing and personal hygiene, while still reserving a few household faucets connected to the city water feed, for drinking water and kitchen needs.
-In this instance, to save high quality rainwater for more noble uses, we recommend connecting the WC permanently to the city water feed.
+In this instance, to save high quality rainwater for more noble uses, we recommend connecting the flush toilet permanently to the city water feed.

 The PLUVALOR system is a rainwater harvesting and recycling system for whole house reuse, including potable water.
 The term PLUVALOR is a neologism that has double meanings in French.
 It comes from the words « rain » (PLUie) and « valorization » (VALORisation) combined in a word that suggests added value (« plus-value ») for the home.
 The suffix OR meaning « gold » is symbolical of water as a precious substance.
 Its intent is to suggest improved water quality through sustainable water management practices.

 The PLUVALOR system is not a manufactured off-the-shelf system.
-It differs greatly from rainwater harvesting systems that promote limited reuse of the water (i.e. for water-closets and exterior taps).
+It differs greatly from rainwater harvesting systems that promote limited reuse of the water (i.e. for flush toilets and exterior taps).
 It also differs from other whole-house rainwater reuse designs mainly on technical aspects but also because of its holistic approach to water management, a reflection on the philosophy behind the entire EAUTARCIE web site.
 This site takes a scientific and practical approach to sustainable Ecological Sanitation.

 Water's natural acidity, due mainly to the CO2 in the air presents an advantage for water reuse.
-Indeed, the materials selected for the cistern neutralize this acidity, and in the process, water absorbs useful mineral salts.
-In a good cistern, we thus end up with chemically neutral water, weakly mineralized and naturally soft (without dissolved calcium and magnesium salts).
+Indeed, the materials selected for the cistern neutralise this acidity, and in the process, water absorbs useful mineral salts.
+In a good cistern, we thus end up with chemically neutral water, weakly mineralised and naturally soft (without dissolved calcium and magnesium salts).
 From a chemical point of view, it is the ideal starting point for potable water preparation.
 For this, we need to eliminate bacteria with appropriate filtering.
 A cistern that is built as per PLUVALOR principles constitutes an artificial reconstitution of a natural rock cavity, where water conservation works well.

 Reclaimed rainwater, stored and filtered in respect of PLUVALOR guidelines satisfies all domestic uses, including drinking water.
-Generally speaking, water quality in this system is far superior to mains water supply.You will find that all recommended rainwater harvesting systems ultimately purpose to save city water.
+Generally speaking, water quality in this system is far superior to mains water supply.
+You will find that all recommended rainwater harvesting systems ultimately purpose to save city water.
 While not denying that city water consumption would be reduced, PLUVALOR's end-purposes differ.
-They include :
+They include:

 When a home's rooftop is too small to cover a household's rainwater needs, rainwater harvested within a cistern must be prioritized for food preparation and drinking, followed by personal hygiene.
 Other uses like dishwashing and laundry come afterward.
 To save cistern water, you permanently connect the WC flush tank and all exterior taps (for the garage or watering the garden) to the city water feed.
 Thus, you use city water only when the cistern is dried up.
 Yet this concept is antagonistic to water distribution company technicians for whom it's a mad notion.
-These people are shocked by the fact that one should send their precious «potable» water down the toilet while preferring to drink one's reclaimed cistern rainwater.
+These people are shocked by the fact that one should send their precious « potable » water down the toilet while preferring to drink one's reclaimed cistern rainwater.
 The PLUVALOR system has solid scientific grounds in its priorities.
 We can easily show that sending rainwater in the toilet is an environmental as well as an economic wastage.

 To each his judgment on this matter… You must however not lose sight of the fact that by using rainwater, you become your own water provider, with all the responsibility this entails.